Lemon Curd Recipe

 Can I use bottled lemon juice?

-How long does lemon curd last?
+How long does homemade lemon curd last?

-What can I make with lemon curd?
+What can I do with leftover lemon curd?

-Is lemon curd gluten-free?
+Is lemon curd safe for pregnant women?

 Conclusion